Letting go a bow mooring or anchor from the cockpit.

 ‘Cat’ the mooring strop then un-cleat the mooring lines.

-As you let them go make ease them so that the strop takes the strain and check that it is secure.
+As you let them go make them easy so that the strop takes the strain and check that it is secure.

 Make sure all the mooring lines and pickup buoys are overboard and clear.

-You can now return to the cockpit grab the helm, engine in gear pull the release and off you go.
+You can now return to the cockpit grab the helmet, engine in gear pull the release and off you go.

 However, if you just cat the anchor by the crown the flukes will be left swinging and could damage the hull.